 The scenario: We're running an e-commerce website in the snow sports industry.
 We want to write content about the best snowboards, the top snowboard boots/bindings, and snowboard reviews, to start ranking for keywords related to the industry.

 First we will need to select some starter keywords.
-These will be broad search terms that covers the industry or niche as a whole.
+These will be broad search terms that cover the industry or niche as a whole.

 Next, we'll be using SEMrush's keyword magic tool.
 Here's how to do it: